observablehq/plot/docs/marks/difference.md

 The **difference mark** compares a metric.
 Like the [area mark](./area.md), the region between two lines is filled; unlike the area mark, alternating color shows when the primary metric is above or below the secondary metric.

 In the simplest case, the difference mark compares a metric to a constant, often zero.
 For example, the plot below shows the [global surface temperature anomaly](https://data.giss.nasa.gov/gistemp/) from 1880–2016; 0° represents the 1951–1980 average; above-average temperatures are in <span style="border-bottom: solid var(--vp-c-red) 3px;">red</span>, while below-average temperatures are in <span style="border-bottom: solid var(--vp-c-blue) 3px;">blue</span>.
+(It’s getting hotter.)

 :::plot
 ```js